Jjschwartz/NetworkAttackSimulator/cyber_attack_simulator/envs/README.md

 - subnets: a list of number of machines in each subnet
 - topology: an adjacency matrix of connections between each subnet and also the outside world
 - services: number of possible services running on any given machine as an integer
-- sensitive_machines: a list of lists where each list is of  addresses of machines on network that contain sensitive information that attacker is aiming to access and the value of information on each machine (as float or int)
+- sensitive_machines: a list of lists where each list is the addresses of machines on network that contain sensitive information and the value of each machine (as float or int)
     - i.e. each list is of form: \[subnetID, machineID, value\]

 **Example configuration file:**